DS-RF/Yambo_examples/README.md

 * [Example 5.
 Linear response](#example-5)
 * [Example 6.
 Second harmonic generation](#example-6)

 # Yambo installation on Stokes Supercluster of UCF

+## Automatic installation of version 5.0.4

 Copy the latest release of Yambo code and unpack: